geotrev/undernet/docs/introduction.md

 Undernet can both be a prototyping tool or the basis for your web app.

-The framework has four core tenets.
+### Core Principles

 - **Configuration:** The framework comes with a configuration file that you can update with your intended brand attributes, including colors, typography, grid, forms, and more.
-- **Semantics:** HTML that is logical and written with accessibility in mind.
+- **Semantics:** If markup is required, it's logical and written with accessibility in mind.
-- **Modularity:** The struggle with frameworks is they are usually dependent on being your core stylesheet.
-Undernet is specifically designed to be scoped and controlled as an alternative, to existing projects.
+- **Modularity:** Can act independent from your core stylesheet; the framework is specifically designed to be scoped and controlled as an alternative, to existing projects.
-- **Agility:** Because all that's needed is an understanding of semantic HTML and customizing SCSS in the beginning, you will quickly get to building without worrying about tons of custom styling/javascript.
+- **Agility:** Because all that's needed is an understanding of semantic HTML (and possibly SCSS), you will quickly get to developing without worrying about tons of custom styling/javascript.

+### Support

 Undernet's CSS and JavaScript will work in recent versions of these browsers: